-Use the AREA: and :STACK function to place the data from the first and second data-source on top of each other.
+Use the AREA: function and :STACK option to place the data from the first and second data-source on top of each other.
 This will show the traffic produced by each server on its own as well as the total traffic occurring on your web site.